What user researchers need to know about accessibility

 Essentially, both these checkpoints make sure a screen reader user has the context of what row and column they are in when exploring a table.
 But since we have many more ways than just HTML to create a table, the WCAG 1.0 method is antiquated.

-Final important takeaways
+Final takeaways

 Making a site accessible makes it better for everyone, not just assistive technology users.
 Just like how you might use a wheelchair ramp with your rolling luggage, an accessible website shows that your site has clean, up-to-date code that is properly labeled and has interactions that follow familiar patterns.
 Good accessibility and good usability go hand in hand.

-You’ll gain a sense for what you know will be accessible, and what you’d prefer to verify with assistive technology.
+You’ll gain a sense of what you know will be accessible, and what you’d prefer to verify with assistive technology.
 Once you get your first page template accessible, it’s much easier for the rest to follow suit.
 Whether you want to focus on one page at a time, one checkpoint at a time, or one impairment at a time, accessibility is a flexible task to tackle.

-I’d recommend keeping a spreadsheet of what has been tested so you don’t end up putting in too much work.
+We recommend keeping a spreadsheet of what has been tested so you don’t end up putting in too much work.
 Let automated scans guide your accessibility testing, but keep that human element to make sure you consider usability with your accessibility fixes.
 After all, how good is an accessible site if it isn’t usable?